Blind Al: Fictional biography

-In issue #14, while Al and Weasel are in The Box, Al recounts a tale of particular disturbance.
+While Al and Weasel are in The Box, Al recounts a tale of particular disturbance.
 About two years into her imprisonment, Deadpool left on a long assignment, and Al decided to leave for a friend's in Maine.
 She escaped, trekked across the country, and when she arrived at her friend's house, Deadpool was waiting for her, her friend tortured nearly to death in front of his dogs.
 She ends the story by saying "That is how you build a prison."

 Since then, her appearances have become much more sporadic, although it is clear that she and Deadpool are still in contact.
-She appeared in Cable & Deadpool #36, where Wade approaches her to validate his plan to restore his reputation by battling Taskmaster.
+She appeared in Cable & Deadpool, where Wade approaches her to validate his plan to restore his reputation by battling Taskmaster.

 Deadpool sends her a braille invitation to his marriage with Shiklah: however, due to a mishap with Wade's less-than-perfect grasp of braille, she goes to a gang funeral instead, utterly oblivious to her error.

 She also appeared in Thunderbolts (vol. 2) #10 (August 2013), in which she helps Deadpool and Agent Venom to find the location of Dr. Vanko.